Codes & Standards - Subscribe

-This is the third edition of CSA Z432, Safeguarding of machinery.
-It supersedes the previous editions published in 2004 and 1994.
+This is the fourth edition of CSA Z432, Safeguarding of machinery.
+It supersedes the previous editions published in 2016, 2004, and 1994.

 This Standard specifies requirements for the design, manufacture (including remanufacture and rebuilding), installation, maintenance, operation, and safeguarding of industrial equipment to prevent injuries and accidents and enhance the safety of personnel who operate, assemble, and maintain machinery.

 The major changes to this edition include the following:

 a) restructure flow of document to align with hierarchy of control;